 My licensed copy of Pianoteq is still running in demo mode

 Check in Pianoteq Options-About that the copy is licensed in your name.
 If it is, then everything is OK.
-If Pianoteq still seems to run in demo mode, it may be because you have loaded one of the optional add-on instruments that is running in demo mode for your evaluation.
-If you load the D4 or K1 grand piano, it should run in full mode.
+If Pianoteq still seems to run in demo mode, it may be because you have loaded one of the optional instruments that is running in demo mode for your evaluation.

 May I install Pianoteq on more than one computer?

 Yes, you may install it on up to 3 computers of your own.
-In your user account, you can check the list of activations and deactivate previous hardware if necessary.
 You are not bound to any specific operating system, thus you may install e.g. a Windows version on the first computer, MacOS on the second and Linux on the third.
-If you want to install on a Receptor unit, you need to purchase a crossgrade at Plugorama (more information here).

 I bought a new computer.
 How do I deactivate the licence on the old one?

-You can deactivate the old computer or hardware configuration in your user account.
-After logging in, click on the activations button.
+You can deactivate the old computer in the user area

-I plan to install a new operating system on my computer.
+I will upgrade the operating system on my computer.
 Should I deactivate first?